 The first programme that I did was the English Opens Doors (United Nations Development Project) placement in Chile, through Bridge.
 I lived at the very southern tip of the world, in Patagonia.
 It was a volunteer placement in a public school, and I lived in a host family.
 The programme included TEFL certification, which I took completed before going to my placement.

-You’ve taught English in so many countries in your TEFL career – Chile, South Korea, Vietnam and now China!
-Can you give us an overview of your journey?
+You’ve taught English in so many countries in your TEFL career – Chile, South Korea, Vietnam, and now China!
+Can you give us a timeline of your journey and tell us more?

 This is a timeline of my teach-abroad experience so far: